-See: Researching Violence Against Women: A Practical Guide for Researchers and Activists (2005), Chapter Three.
+See: World Health Organization and Program for Appropriate Technology in Health (PATH), Researching Violence Against Women: A Practical Guide for Researchers and Activists (2005), Chapter Three.

-For example, the Baseline Survey on Sexual and Gender Based Violence in Rwanda (2008) combined quantitative data on sexual and physical violence with qualitative data that examined the effects on survivors and evaluated stakeholder actions to address and prevent gender-based violence.
+For example, the Baseline Survey on Sexual and Gender Based Violence in Rwanda (UNIFEM, 2008) combined quantitative data on sexual and physical violence with qualitative data that examined the effects on survivors and evaluated stakeholder actions to address and prevent gender-based violence.

 Previous Topic Indicators